quatros96/bugAlgorithm/README.md

 # bugAlgorithm
-Python implementation of bug algoritmh used for robotics path finding
+Python implementation of bug algorithm used for robotics path finding